UBTL/UBUCA/README.md

 You can find what I have been archiving over here https://github.com/UBTL/coom-archival , there are links to the stuff I already have archived and such, if you wish to get more direct contact with me you can drop by my discord server https://discord.unclebane.xyz/ , if you wish to help out paying the server used for storage/encoding this projects and such, any help is incredible helpful for that, you can try do so over https://donate.unclebane.xyz/

 # PLEASE SEED!!
-The initial seeding are some cheap VPS because I ran out of all money these past months for spending keep paying the servers I had while making this archive, they are going to run for a few weeks or the bandwidth exceeds left credits the account I have running on it empties out.
 If you want me to keep running this one longer then consider perhaps donating it, otherwise help out seeding it yourself.

 And last but not least dont forget bros
 ![enter image description here](https://i.imgur.com/10GTWrH.jpg)